Science and technology in Kazakhstan: Tech Garden

 Fintech: blockchain, e-commerce and digital technologies.

 Start-ups at icoStartup.kz have access to research labs shared by multinational corporations such as IBM (USA) and the British technology companies IntelliSense and Metalysis.
 In partnership with IntelliSense, a laboratory for Industry 4.0 helps to prepare Kazakh companies for digitization of up to 75% of working processes in the mining sector.
 With Metalysis, Tech Garden is setting up an R&D centre to explore avenues for producing 3D powders and alloys from Kazakhstan’s raw materials, as well as pilot projects for the production of metal powder.
 Since there is not yet any clear leader in this field, this area could become an export niche for Kazakhstan in a few years.

 One aim is to provide start-ups with access to markets in the Eurasian Economic Union and elsewhere.
 Tech Garden offices have opened in Silicon Valley (USA) and the Russian Federation’s technoparks in Skolkovo and Novosibirsk.
-Innovative start-ups get an opportunity to participate in mentoring programmes in Almaty and Silicon Valley.

-The Tech Garden invests up to US$ 100 000 in each start-up.
-It is planned to finance nearly 500 innovative start-ups and incubate at least 50 hightech and export-oriented companies by 2020.
+The Tech Garden invests up to US$100,000 in each start-up.
+It was planned to finance nearly 500 innovative start-ups and incubate at least 50 high-tech and export-oriented companies by 2020.
 Funding is provided through a joint venture with the Global Venture Alliance (GVA Alatau Fund).

-Tech Events
+Tech events

 In November 2021, the Kazakh Ministry of Digital Development, Innovation and Aerospace Industry and the Astana Hub hosted the Qaz Startup Battle as a way to promote the development of Kazakh language and content in IT solutions.